bplmaps/lmec-main-site/content/event/art-making-with-maps-at-the-leventhal-map-education-center.md

 **Thursday, April 21 10:30AM – 12:30PM**

 Let's consider the different types of information every place has to offer us!
 We will start together with a short lesson about maps and then head outside to gather information about a nearby public space.
-We'll come back to the Map Center and create a large collaborative map from the geographic data you collect.
+We'll come back to the Leventhal Center and create a large collaborative map from the geographic data you collect.

 Designed for ages 8 and up.